SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/projects/project-guides.md

 ---
 uid: crmscript_project-guides
-title: Guides
+title: Project guides
-author:
+description: Some project types have an associated project guide.
+How to check if project is connected to a guide; work with stages; work with suggested activities in CRMScript
-so.date:
+author: Bergfrid Skaara Dias
-keywords:
+so.date: 11.02.2021
-so.topic:
+keywords: CRMScript; project, project guide, project type so.topic: howto
 ---

 # Guides

 Some **project types** have an associated project guide.
-For those types, it's important to understand stages and working with suggested activities.
+For those types, it's important to understand stages and how to work with suggested activities.

 ## Check if project is connected to a guide